[CFP] Conference 2018 – Poverty Working Group

-The economic crisis that started in 2007 has become the deepest global contraction since the 1930s, and the economic recovery has been the slowest and weakest on record.
+The capitalist crisis that started in 2007 has become the deepest global contraction since the 1930s, and the economic recovery has been the slowest and weakest on record.
 The costs of the crisis include a wave of unemployment and poverty that has only built on top on already existing pauperised working people.
-A whole generation, especially the youth, has been blighted by the crisis, which has had devastating consequences for hundreds of millions of people across the world.
-Austerity policies of unprecedented depth and severity have contributed decisively to this grim picture, and within Europe, Greek and Spanish governments leading the way.
+A whole generation, especially the youth, has been blighted by the crisis, which has had devastating consequences for hundreds of millionsof people across the world.
+Austerity policies of unprecedented depth and severity have contributed decisively to this grim picture, and within Europe, with the Greek governments leading the way.

 Within developed capitalist countries, (in the US, Europe and UK) the attack on the welfare state had started long before the crisis.
 The crisis has also generated an ideological offensive against the poor and benefit claimants, who are increasingly demonized and stereotyped as ‘welfare dependents’ which reinforces policies of means testing and conditionality.
 There was retreat on the satisfaction of needs socially and the responsibility for the provision of housing, health and education was gradually transformed from social to individual.
 The crisis has accelerated and deepened this process, while poverty has been undoubtedly exacerbated.
 In developing countries such as Latin America (Bolivia, Venezuela and Ecuador) some of the left wing governments have developed anti-poverty programmes and for the first time the poor have had a voice within the political process.
 Recent political changes signal a reversal of this evolution and there are questions about what the future holds for these welfare programmes.

 The Poverty Working Group encourages contributions which shed light on critical theoretical approach of poverty and social needs.
 We are particularly interested in contributions that link theory to practice where there is an analysis of resistance and political mobilization around poverty highlighting strengths and weaknesses.